popqq/Smart_Plant/docs/source/getting_started.rst

 Powering
 --------
 The |Product| is be powered through a :term:`LiPo` battery plugged into the white JST connector.
-The voltage of the battery is regulated to the working 3.3V through a low-consumption LDO.
+The voltage of the battery is regulated to the working 3.3V through a low-consumption :term:`LDO`.

 ..
 Caution::
-    Connect the battery after clamping the e-paper connector and be careful when plugging it or removing it, since the connector can collide with some SMD components.
+    Connect the battery after clamping the e-paper connector and be careful when plugging it or removing it, since the connector can be hard to plug/unplug.

 In order to charge the battery, there is a battery management IC that provides the right charging curve to the :term:`LiPo` battery and offers a visual indicator (red LED for charging, green LED for standby) while the battery is being charged.
 There are two ways of charging the |Product|: USB-C or solar panel.